Suggested Searches

 Persistent Platforms

-On-orbit Assembly, and Manufacturing can be used to construct truss structures in space, thereby enabling persistent orbital platforms which can be repeatedly reconfigured and renewed.
+On-orbit Assembly, and Manufacturing can be used to construct support structures in space, thereby enabling persistent orbital platforms that can be repeatedly reconfigured and renewed.
 Persistent platforms can efficiently host short-term technology demonstration payloads launched without dedicated spacecraft.
-The payloads rely on the platform for all engineering resources, including removal and disposal at the end of the demonstration, freeing up the position for the next payload.
+These payloads would rely on the platform for all engineering resources, including removal and disposal at the end of the demonstration and then freeing up the position for the next payload.

 Persistent platforms can also provide long-term hosting of complementary instrument suites that provide synergistic science from overlapping fields of view.
 Furthermore, unmanned persistent platforms can provide considerably better pointing knowledge and stability than the international space station (ISS), without manned safety requirements and obstructions.
 A robotically equipped persistent platform creates a flexible environment for adapting and reconfiguring payloads, and continuously expanding On-orbit resources.